SystemsApproach/ops/control.rst

-As we did at the end of Chapter 4, it is instructive to revisit the question of how to distinguish between configuration state and control state, with Lifecycle Management (and its Config Repo) responsible for the former, and Runtime Control (and its Key/Value store) responsible for the latter.
+As we did at the end of Chapter 4, it is instructive to revisit the question of how to distinguish between configuration state and control state, with Lifecycle Management (and its Config Repo) responsible for the former, and Runtime Control (and its key-value store) responsible for the latter.
 Now that we have seen the Runtime Control subsystem in more detail, it is clear that one critical factor is whether or not a programmatic interface (coupled with an access control mechanism) is